dilanthas/wallet-service/README.md

 mvn spring-boot:run
 ```

-3. Once the application started you can test it by going to
+3. Once the application started you can test it by going to.
+Default application port is set to 8080 but you can change it by updating server.port in the application.properties file
 ```
 http://localhost:8080/hello
 ```